lk16/rust_json/README.md

 * Support for floats
 * Support for string escape sequences

+### Features to be added soon
+* Moving tokenizer and parser to separate file
+* Test Coverage
+* Adding missing tests
+* CI

 ### Disclaimer

 This package was created to remember how rust packaging works.